maria-roestorff-udacity/birds-of-world/backend/README.md

 `POST '/birds'`

-- sends a post request in order to add a new bird
+- Sends a post request in order to add a new bird
 - Request Body:

 ```json